 3. Then repeat the process of pulling and stapling on the two remaining sides, also starting from the center.

 4. At the corners, cut off the excess batting.
-Then fold the remaining batting flat and taught and staple it in place.
+Then fold the remaining batting flat and taut and staple it in place.